dhelonious/mastodon-snap/README.md

 Read the [backups guide](docs/backups.md) to learn how to export and restore your Mastodon server.

+## Tuning

+You can tune services to fit your system by adapting the settings `system.cpu`, `system.ram` and `system.ssd`.
+On modern systems, the value of `system.ssd` can almost always be set to true and ignored.

+By default, it is assumed that `system.cpu=2` and `system.ram=2` (GB).
+This does not necessarily mean that your server only has two CPU cores and two GB of RAM.
+Rather, this means that Mastodon will scale its services, such as PostgreSQL, Sidekiq and Nginx, to use roughly that amount of system resources.
+If your system is more powerful, or if mastodon-server is the only application running on your system, you can increase these values.
+See the [configuration docs](docs/configuration.md) for an overview of these settings.

+You can use the `mastodon-server.tune` command to tune the settings.
+This will also display a preview of the resulting service settings, which is of interest primarily to experts.

+> [!TIP]
+> There is also the option to set `system.cpu=auto` and `system.ram=auto`, which will determine the maximum available resources for the Snap.
+This should usually correspond to the actual number of CPU cores and amount of RAM.

 ## Themes

 Coming from ~~Twitter~~ X and wanting a familiar look?
 Then the included [Mastodon Bird UI](https://github.com/ronilaukkarinen/mastodon-bird-ui) and [Tangerine UI](https://github.com/nileane/TangerineUI-for-Mastodon) themes might be for you.
 While *Mastodon Bird UI* retains the separation between dark, light and high contrast variants, *Tangerine UI* automatically switches to a light or dark variant depending on what your browser requests.
 You can change the theme in *Preferences/Appearance*.